Mink Brar: Bro and Sis Productions

-In 2006, Mink turned into a producer and started a production house called Bro and Sis Productions with her brother Punnu Brar.
+In 2006, Brar turned into a producer and started a production house called Bro and Sis Productions with her brother Punnu Brar.
 She said in an interview, "Be it films, serials or even event management, we are ready.
 Bro and Sis Productions will be a complete entertainment house."
-Their first major work was the movie Katputtli, which was released in August 2006, in which Mink played the lead role.
+Their first major work was the movie Katputtli, which was released in August 2006, in which Brar played the lead role.
 The film, however, failed to do any good business.
 The production company is presently producing an untitled project.

 Music videos

-In February 1999, Mink made a special dance appearance for the song Jumbalakka in the Tamil film En Swasa Kaatre.
-Mink appeared in the music video Lal Garara, from the movie and album Badal, which was released in February 2000.
+In February 1999, Brar made a special dance appearance for the song Jumbalakka in the Tamil film En Swasa Kaatre.
+Brar appeared in the music video Lal Garara, from the movie and album Badal, which was released in February 2000.
 In August 2008, her production company released a music album, Ghonghat Mix, in which she acted in the music video, Mujhko Ranaji Maaf Karna.
 This music album was Bro and Sis Productions second major work after the movie Katputtli.
-Mink said in an interview, "We were so exhausted after making Katputtli that we wanted to make something more enjoyable and easy to do."
+Brar said in an interview, "We were so exhausted after making Katputtli that we wanted to make something more enjoyable and easy to do."